Keep our news free from ads and paywalls by making a donation to support our work!

 Their agreement “confirms the interest in bilateral cooperation between both countries for the development of nuclear energy as a technology that allows achieving the goals of energy transformation and has a positive impact on energy security”, said the Polish ministry.

-“This cooperation allows Poland to build nuclear skills and competences, which is crucial for the implementation of the Polish Nuclear Power Program,” it added, also noting that “leading companies in the Japanese nuclear sector are showing interest in developing cooperation”.
+“This cooperation allows Poland to build nuclear skills and competences, which is crucial for the implementation of the Polish Nuclear Power Programme,” it added, also noting that “leading companies in the Japanese nuclear sector are showing interest in developing cooperation”.

 The current Japanese government delegation, which has visited Romania as well as Poland, includes representatives from firms including Hitachi, Eneos Holdings and IHI, reports Business Insider Polska.